YIMBY: Affordability and homelessness

+A 2023 survey of homeless individuals in California found that among typical causes of homelessness, many people were driven into homelessness due to high rents and low incomes which could not cover the cost of rent.
+YIMBY proponents would seek to lower rents by expanding the supply of housing.
+California's high housing prices are directly tied to a lack of housing supply.

-Regional YIMBY Movements
+Regional movements

+Australia

+In 2021, Greater Canberra formed to advocate for more dense housing in Australia's capital city.
+YIMBY Melbourne and Sydney YIMBY formed in 2023.
+YIMBY Melbourne has since received funding from Open Philanthropy, as part of their Abundance & Growth fund.
+Alongside Greater Brisbane, these organisations make up the Abundant Housing Network Australia, a "national alliance of independent grassroots campaigners working to build a new vision for housing and cities."

 Canada

 In Toronto, a self-styled YIMBY movement was established in 2006 by community members in response to significant development proposals in the West Queen West area, and a YIMBY festival, launched the same year, has been held annually since.
 The festival's organizer stated that "YIMBYism is a community mindset that's open to change and development."
 An advocacy group called HousingNowTO fights to maximize the number of homes when the government builds housing.
 Another group, More Neighbours Toronto (MNTO), advocates for policy changes to increase the housing supply.

 In Vancouver, Abundant Housing Vancouver was formed in 2016 to support more housing.
+In Ottawa, Make Housing Affordable was formed in 2021 to advocate for YIMBY policies.

 Slovakia

 In 2014, the blog YIMBY Bratislava was created as a response to rising aversion to development in Bratislava, the capital of Slovakia.
 The blog informs about development in the city, promotes it, but also criticizes it.
 In 2018 it was renamed to YIM.BA — Yes In My Bratislava.
-It's a private blog of one author with the fan group of its readers and fans on Facebook.
+It is a private blog of one author with the fan group of its readers and fans on Facebook.

+The Netherlands

+In 2012, the YIMBY platform RTM XL in Rotterdam was created as a response to rising aversion to the development of the Zalmhaven tower in Rotterdam.
+RTM XL informs about development in the city, promotes it, but also criticizes policies of the city on development and mobility.
+In recent years similar platforms EHVXL in Eindhoven, DHXL in The Hague and UTRXL in Utrecht were founded.